whatsavalue3/whatsavalue3.github.io/src/Mods/Definition Types/Block.md

 ## Properties
 ### `id` {{string_t}}
 The internal ID of the block.
+Required.
-Required and must be unique.
+By defining a block with an existing ID, the original block will be overriden with the new one, replacing all properties.

 ### `name` {{string_t}}
 Translation key for the inventory tooltip.